microprediction/microprediction/README_LONGER.md

 If you don't know about the live algorithm frenzy at [microprediction.org](https://www.microprediction.org/) then an extremely simple way to grok it is to open this [notebook](https://github.com/microprediction/microprediction/blob/master/submission_examples_die/first_submission.ipynb) and run it.
 This will create an identity for you and enter your algorithm in an ongoing context to predict the next roll of a die.
 It is a silly little example, but I'm sure you can abstract and generalize from this.

-### The really short "why"

-Nobody can block.
-Increasing accuracy over time is *not* predicated on a superior methodology, nor is progress blocked while pull requests wait to be approved.
-Instead, predictions collide in a "micro-market", every minute of the day.
-One writes, modifies and launches algorithms that bring existing repositories to life - training them on real-world operational problems and providing *live streaming distributional prediction* like [this](https://www.microprediction.com/what).

 ## Ultra-Quick start shell script
 If you didn't take my advice above, or even if you did, here's another really fast way to get going (linux/osx).
 Cut and paste to a terminal: